 How does a reverse mortgage work?

 If you’ve had a traditional mortgage, you likely began making monthly payments to your lender soon after the loan closed.
 Each payment, which covered principal and interest, decreased your loan balance until the loan was paid off.
+To find out if a reverse mortgage loan is right for you, click here.

 With a reverse mortgage, the process is reversed.
 Your lender pays you.
 Consider the lender’s payments to you like a loan advance.
 With each payment, your loan balance (which includes principal, interest, and associated fees) increases.
 But if you choose, you don’t have to pay back the money for as long as you live in your home.
 When you pass away, sell your home, or move out permanently, then you, your spouse, or your estate must repay the loan for which you have several repayment options.
 And of course, as with other mortgages, if you do not honor the loan terms, the loan would become due and payable and you could be subject to foreclosure.